Hans Michael Jebsen

 Hans Michael Jebsen (捷成漢; born 15 November 1956) is a Hong Kong–based Danish businessman and landowner.

 Early life and education

 Jebsen was born on 15 November 1956 in Siegen, Germany.
 The Jebsen family is of German-Danish origin and he attended the Deutsches Gymnasium in Åbenrå before studying Economics and Business Administration at the University of St Gallen, Switzerland (1978–1981).

 Career

 Jebsen has been the chairman of the Jebsen Group since 2000.
 He is non-executive director of Singapore-based Jebsen & Jessen (SEA).
 Pte Ltd. and Jebsen & Jessen Hamburg.
-He is also on the board of The Wharf (Holdings).
+He is an Independent Non-Executive Director of The Wharf (Holdings).
 Ltd. in Hong Kong.